hashiba-k-jp/C-LOTUS/README.md

 LOTUS stands for Lightweight rOuTing simUlator with aSpa, and is originally implemented by [han9umeda](https://github.com/han9umeda).

 In this implementation,
-- the security mechanism will be separated from the basic BGP functions.
 - the almost all objects (e.g. routes, connections, paths, etc...) are defined as structures, not dict.
 - all features is implemented as classes, and interactive use is **not** implemented as in the original one.
-- (may be faster than the implementation in python.)
+- may be faster than the implementation in python.

 <hr>